 How is it possible that international anti-hunger campaigns behave so differently from campaigns already documented in the literature?
 Central to explaining activist behavior in this issue space is understanding the normative environment in which activists are working.
 Although scholars often assume that all human rights codified in law have been translated into norms, I argue that there is no norm around the right to food and examine implications for advocacy efforts when no norm is present.
 The hunger case encourages scholars to consider more carefully the difference between shared moral principles (i.e. “people ought not be hungry”) and norms (i.e. “good governments ought to ensure their people have enough food to eat”).
 This book offers readers an expanded conceptual toolkit to understand the social and moral forces at play in human rights advocacy.

-I am currently working on several additional projects, including a new project on ethics and the use of ethical arguments in food assistance, an article on the role of aspiration in politics (co-authored with Martha Finnemore and forthcoming at International Studies Quarterly), and a paper on economic and social rights as precursors to mobilization in Tunisia (with Dina Bishara and Chantal Berman).
+I am currently working on several additional projects, including a new project on ethics and the use of ethical arguments in food assistance, and a new book project with Martha Finnemore (GWU) on the role of aspiration in politics, which builds off of our article recently published in International Studies Quarterly).
+Together with co-authors Dina Bishara (Cornell) and Chantal Berman (Georgetown), I am working on a paper on social understandings of state obligation for the economic and social rights to food and health care in Tunisia, based off of a nationally representative survey we conducted in Tunisia in 2017.
 I have conducted archival work on the construction of hunger as a global problem at the UN FAO archives in Rome, the UK National Archives and the US National Archives.
-Continuing my interest in ethics, I have a forthcoming article in International Studies Review examining the difference between norms, moral principles, supererogatory standards, and law and how conceptual slippage between these concepts can hinder our ability to make sense of economic and social rights in IR.
+Continuing my interest in ethics and social theory, I have a new article ("What isn't a norm?") in International Studies Review examining the difference between norms, moral principles, supererogatory standards, and law and how conceptual slippage between these concepts can hinder our ability to make sense of economic and social rights in IR.
+An earlier version of this paper was awarded the Best Faculty Paper Award 2018 for the International Law section of the International Studies Association.